pagkly/Zed/Investopedia3/Naked Shorting Definition.md

 Naked shorting takes place when investors sell shorts associated with shares that they do not possess and have not confirmed their ability to possess.
 If the trade associated with the short needs to take place in order to fulfill the obligations of the position, then the trade may fail to complete within the required clearing time because the seller does not actually have access to the shares.
 The technique has a very high risk level but has the potential to yield high rewards.

-While no exact system of measurement exists, many systems point to the level of trades that fail to deliver from the seller to the buyer within the mandatory three-day stock [settlement period](https://www.investopedia.com/terms/s/settlement_period.asp) as evidence of naked shorting.
+While no exact system of measurement exists, many systems point to the level of trades that fail to deliver from the seller to the buyer within the mandatory three-day stock [[settlement period]](https://www.investopedia.com/terms/s/settlement_period.asp) as evidence of naked shorting.
 Naked shorts are believed to represent a major portion of these failed trades.

 ## The Impact of Naked Shorting

 Naked shorting can affect the liquidity of a particular security within the marketplace.
 When a particular share is not readily available, naked short selling allows a person to participate even though they are unable to actually obtain a share.
 If additional investors become interested in the shares associated with the shorting, this can cause an increase in liquidity associated with the shares as demand within the marketplace increases.

-Naked shorting was a focus of regulatory changes in 2008, in part as a reaction to the piling on of shorts on failing financial giants [Lehman Brothers](https://www.investopedia.com/terms/l/lehman-brothers.asp) and [Bear Stearns](https://www.investopedia.com/terms/b/bear-stearns.asp).
+Naked shorting was a focus of regulatory changes in 2008, in part as a reaction to the piling on of shorts on failing financial giants [[Lehman Brothers]](https://www.investopedia.com/terms/l/lehman-brothers.asp) and [[Bear Stearns]](https://www.investopedia.com/terms/b/bear-stearns.asp).

 ## Regulations Regarding Naked Shorting

-The [Securities and Exchange Commission (SEC)](https://www.investopedia.com/terms/s/sec.asp) banned the practice of naked short selling in the United States in 2008 after the financial crisis.
+The [[Securities and Exchange Commission (SEC)]](https://www.investopedia.com/terms/s/sec.asp) banned the practice of naked short selling in the United States in 2008 after the financial crisis.
 The ban applies to naked shorting only and not to other short-selling activities.

-Prior to this ban, the SEC amended [Regulation SHO](https://www.investopedia.com/terms/r/regsho.asp) to limit possibilities for naked shorting by removing loopholes that existed for some brokers and dealers in 2007.
-Regulation SHO requires lists to be published that track stocks with unusually high trends in [failing to deliver](https://www.investopedia.com/terms/f/failuretodeliver.asp) (FTD) shares.
+Prior to this ban, the SEC amended [[Regulation SHO]](https://www.investopedia.com/terms/r/regsho.asp) to limit possibilities for naked shorting by removing loopholes that existed for some brokers and dealers in 2007.
+Regulation SHO requires lists to be published that track stocks with unusually high trends in [[failing to deliver]](https://www.investopedia.com/terms/f/failuretodeliver.asp) (FTD) shares.

 ## Naked Shorting as a Market Function